mr-karan/calert/README.md

 ### Installation

-There are two ways of installing calert.
+There are multiple ways of installing/running calert.

 -   ### Precompiled binaries